saitaiky/notebook/docs/docs/other/psychology/parenting.md

 So, don't say: "You were just born a success."

 Instead, say: "I'm proud of the effort you've put into the process of achieving success."

+### Zone of Proximal Development

+Teaching children using scaffolding within Lev Vygotsky's theory of the Zone of Proximal Development (ZPD) involves a series of instructional strategies intended to move students progressively toward stronger understanding and, ultimately, greater independence in the learning process.
+Here's a step-by-step guide to using scaffolding with the ZPD:

+- **Initial Preparation and Understanding**
+    - **Assess the Child's Current Level**: Before scaffolding can be provided, you need to understand what the child already knows (their actual development level) and what they're capable of learning with assistance (their potential development level within the ZPD).
+    - **Identify the ZPD**: The ZPD is the difference between what a child can do without help and what they can do with help.
+For scaffolding to be effective, the learning task should be within the child’s ZPD.
+    - **Set Learning Goals**: Clearly define the new skill or concept you want the child to learn, ensuring that the goals are challenging yet attainable with help.
+- **Task Breakdown and Engagement**
+    - **Break Down the Task**: Split the task into smaller, more manageable parts.
+This could mean segmenting a complex task into sequential steps that the child can follow easily.
+    - **Engage in Joint Activities**: Initially engage in the task with the child.
+This might involve working together on a math problem, reading a text aloud, or constructing something physically.
+Your active participation provides a model for the child to imitate.
+- **Providing Support and Progression** `[Important]`
+    - **Use Scaffolds**: Provide assistance through various scaffolds.
+This could be in the form of hints, questions, modeling the task, providing cues, or using prompts.
+For instance, if the child is learning to add numbers, you might first demonstrate how to add using physical objects like blocks, then guide the child to try with your help.
+    - **Encourage Independence**: As the child starts to grasp the concept or skill, gradually reduce the level of support.
+This could involve asking the child to attempt the next step on their own or to explain back to you what they're doing and why.
+- **Monitoring and Application**
+    - **Monitor and Adjust**: Keep a close eye on the child’s progress.
+If they struggle, increase the support again to avoid frustration.
+If they excel, offer new challenges to continue their development.
+    - **Practice and Apply**: Allow the child multiple opportunities to practice and apply the new skill or knowledge in different contexts to ensure a deeper understanding and the ability to generalize the skill.
+- **Reflection and Transition to Independence**
+    - **Reflect and Review**: Encourage the child to reflect on what they have learned and how they have achieved it.
+This process cements the learning and enables the child to become more conscious of their own learning strategies.
+    - **Fade the Support**: Continue to reduce assistance over time until the child is able to complete the task independently.
+This is the ultimate goal of using scaffolding within the ZPD - to bring the child from dependence to independence.

+Throughout this process, the role of the adult or more knowledgeable other is crucial.
+They provide the necessary support at each stage and are responsive to the child's needs, adjusting their level of assistance based on the child's performance.
+By doing so, they truly operationalize the principle of scaffolding within Vygotsky’s zone of proximal development.